Omniversys/AutoSDLC/OVERVIEW.md

   In Summary:

-  DevFlow is a prompt engineering framework that transforms any AI coding assistant into a structured multi-agent development team with memory.
+  AutoSDLC is a prompt engineering framework that transforms any AI coding assistant into a structured multi-agent development team with memory.
 It's not software you install—it's a methodology the AI follows by reading YAML configs and markdown templates.
 You get organized workflows, quality gates, multi-agent coordination, and cross-session continuity without writing any execution code.

   For detailed architecture diagrams and system design, see ARCHITECTURE.md